School Council 2025-26

 Week 4 – What makes someone a champion?

-This discussion supported British Values, particularly mutual respect and individual liberty, as pupils explored how everyone should be valued equally and given the chance to achieve their potential.
+This discussion supported British Values, particularly mutual respect and individual liberty, by promoting equality, inclusion and respect for the achievements and experiences of others.

 RRSA Links